densen1995/sql_lab1_de25/dashboard/pages/sakila.md

     ORDER BY cost_per_day DESC
     LIMIT 10
 ```

+<BarChart
+    data={most_exp_movies_per_day}
+    title="Most expensive movies per day"
+    x=title
+    y=cost_per_day
+/>

+---
+title: "Sakila Top actor counts Statistics"
+description: "An overview of the  actors with the most movies from the Sakila database"
+---

+# Top actor counts Statistics

+Below, we calculate and visualize the actors with the most movies from the Sakila database.

 ```sql top_actor_counts
     SELECT a.actor_id, a.first_name || ' ' || a.last_name AS actor_name,
     COUNT(fa.film_id) AS nr_movie_count